Skip to content

 Common schedules include:

-- Week-on/Week-off: The child spends one full week with one parent and the following week with the other.
-This provides longer, uninterrupted blocks of time with each parent.
+• Week-on/Week-off: The child spends one full week with one parent and the following week with the other.
+How does joint custody work provides longer, uninterrupted blocks of time with each parent.

 The exact division of time is detailed in the parenting plan.
 For example, Maya and her ex-partner, Ben, have a 4-year-old daughter, Chloe.
 They use a 2-2-5-5 schedule, allowing Chloe to have consistent weekday routines with Maya and longer weekend stretches with Ben.
 This helps Chloe adapt to both homes.